 -

-Mesothelioma: Science and Advances (non-CME)
+Mesothelioma: Science and Advances*

 Leah Backhus, MD MPH FACS trained at the University of Southern California and the University of California Los Angeles.
 She is Associate Professor of Cardiothoracic Surgery at Stanford University and has grant funding through the Veterans Affairs Administration and the NIH.
 Her research examines imaging surveillance following treatment for lung cancer.
 She holds several leadership roles within the STS, AATS, and WTS also serves as Chair of the Women and Lung Cancer Task Group of the National Lung Cancer Roundtable of the American Cancer Society and Chair of the ACGME Thoracic Residency Review Committee.

-Raphael Bueno, Brigham & Women's Hospital
+Raphael Bueno, Brigham & Women's

 Raphael Bueno, MD is the Chief of the Division of Thoracic and Cardiac Surgery, the Co-Director of the Lung Center and the Heart and Vascular Center and the Fredric G Levin Distinguished Chair of Thoracic Surgery and Lung Cancer Research at BWH.
 He is a Professor of Surgery at Harvard Medical School.